duckdb/duckdb-web/docs/api/c/api.md

 ### `duckdb_enum_dictionary_size`

 ---
-Retrieves the dictionary size of the enum type
+Retrieves the dictionary size of the enum type.

 #### Syntax